felixs7/felixs7/README.md

 **Marketing Analytics**

-  - Demo project to descriptively analyse marketing data for a fictitious company.
+  - Demo project to descriptively analyze marketing data for a fictitious company.
 Project contains a single, relatively clean dataset that is stored in a SQL database.
   - SQL Stored Procedure to setup database and clean reporting table
   - Power BI Dashboard connecting to reporting table
   - Topics: SQL, Power BI